CDKL5 Centers Of Excellence

 “We are very excited to announce this collaboration between the IFCR and the Cleveland Clinic Foundation.
 After careful consideration of nationally recognized institutions for our third CDKL5 Center of Excellence, we found that Dr. Parikh and his team are the perfect partners.
 Dr. Parikh's team bring leading medical expertise, research capabilities and initiatives, and a collaborative culture to the care of those suffering with CDKL5 Disorder” said Dr. Katheryn Elibri Frame, IFCR President and mother of an affected child.

-, and will expand to more frequent sessions as needed.
 The comprehensive, multidisciplinary "clinic without walls" provides each patient with as many as 12 different specialists over the course of one to two days.
 Those specialists include a neurologist, cardiologist, orthopedist, nutritionist, gastroenterologist, ophthalmologist, genetic counselor, developmental pediatrician, social work, as well as rehabilitation therapists.
 Each of these specialists is committed to being a CDKL5 expert, relative to his or her respective specialty.

 The clinic’s patients are given personalized recommendations for treatment, tests, and therapies, and are then followed by a research coordinator throughout the year.
 The patient receives a comprehensive document from the Center for Excellence that can be instrumental in guiding his or her local medical, therapeutic and educational teams.